Frameless Sliding Doors · Melbourne

 When a sliding shower screen makes sense

-Sliding shower screens are especially useful when the bathroom layout does not allow enough room for a hinged door to swing comfortably.
-They help keep the shower easy to access while saving space around vanities, toilets, baths and doorways.
+Sliding shower screens are useful when the bathroom layout does not allow enough room for a hinged door to swing comfortably.
+They keep the shower easy to access while saving space around vanities, toilets, baths and doorways.

 01

-No door swing required
+No door swing into the room

 02